NielsPeulen/UR5CobotControler/README.md

 This package contains several launchfiles and several nodes you can run.
 First we gonna look at the simulation part.

+# Simulation
-for the simulation you can run the "UR5_simulation_control.launch" launch file. this launches ROScore, Gazebo, RViz, Moveit! and the UR5 package. when you want to use the functionality of this pack, you can start the "ur5.control.py" node using rosrun.
+For the simulation you can run the "UR5_simulation_control.launch" launch file. this launches ROScore, Gazebo, RViz, Moveit! and the UR5 package. when you want to use the functionality of this pack, you can start the "ur5.control.py" node using rosrun.

 This node creates a topic called "ur5_control".
 When you publish a string "stop" the robot will stop moving. when a empty string is send or something different than "stop", the robot will plan a new path and starts moving.

+This node will move to 6 waypoints that you can set in the code.
+The easiest way to do this is by moving the robot with Rviz to the position you want, then start the "debug.py" node. this node will print the position. this position you can copy in control node. if you want more waypoints you have to make te forloop longer. and add a waypoint in the waypoints class.

+# real UR5
+For starting the program with the real robot, you need to start the "UR5_robot_control.launch" launch file. in this file you need to set the correct IP address. before you start the launch file. you can also uncomment the arena ( see package Ron Theelen) for getting restrictions in you movement.

+if everything is installed correctly, you should be able to move the real robot arm with RViz.
+The you can start the "ur5.control.py" node. this node will work the same as in the simulation.